Sunday, May 5, 2013

 Robert Little Crow

 Robert Little Crow hurried across the street as fast as his two bad legs would let him, “KC- wait!” he shouted.
 The three of us turned around, concerned by the urgency in his voice.
+He kept talking as he crossed the street.

 “Take my girl!
 Please!
 Take my girl!
 She’s gonna have puppies.
 The last litter froze to death.”
 He had tears in his eyes.
 “Please get her out of here.
 We’ve spent two winters together in that basement over there.
 But she needs a better life than this.”
-So do you, I thought to myself.

 “Are you sure?”
 I asked, not knowing if she would come to us, let alone allow us to pick her up to put her in the truck.
 Robert seemed to read my mind and he started to call her name.
 She appeared in seconds, answering the call of her trusted friend.